 I also love the 50mm focal length which is fantastic for those detail shots and the close-ups without getting to physically close.

 The best thing you can do for yourself is to join a photography store and rent different lenses!
 The only way to see what you like is by trial and error.
 I often rent a lens I have never tried for a few days and test it on my own kids.
 Then I bring it to a shoot and try it out for a few moments.
-This is how I discovered my love for the 85MM in certain situations.
+This is how I discovered my love for 85mm lens in certain situations.
 When I have shy children or families, this lens comes in handy because I am so far away they don’t always know I am even clicking my shutter.
 Loosening people up is the key here so whatever it takes, go for it!

 Tip # 9: LOOSEN YOUR GRIP – Let Them Be Little!